 go to Homepage

-The Reverend William Miller was a brilliant man who successfully deciphered the prophecies of Daniel.
-Reverend Miller's revelations still form the basis for modern interpretations of the book of Daniel today.
-Miller studied the Bible in great depth for many years and announced that he had finally deciphered the secret codes of the book of Daniel determining the time of the return of the Lord.
-He preached his controversial theory in local churches and found many people very receptive to them.
+The Reverend William Miller was a brilliant man who attempted to decipher the prophecies of Daniel.
+Miller's discoveries were so accurate that they still form the basis for most modern interpretations of the book of Daniel today.
+Miller studied the Bible in great depth for many years, and announced that he had successsfully deciphered the prophetic codes of the book of Daniel revealing the time of The End.
+Miller preached his controversial theory in the churches of New England, and found many people very receptive to them.
 But he would eventually fall victim to an unfortunate typographical error.

-Miller and his followers proclaimed that the end of the last beast (Revelation 13) would occur around the year 1845 and that the great event would be preceeded by a Rapture of Jesus' followers up to heaven at exactly midnight on October 22nd, 1844.
-Many Millerites sold all their worldly goods and trekked up to the tops of mountains all over New England and patiently waited to be Raptured up to heaven at the stroke of midnight.
-When no Rapture occurred, Miller's followers were forced to suffer the laughs and jeers of townfolk all over New England as they returned from the "Great Disappointment."
+Miller and his followers proclaimed that the end of the last beast of Revelation 13 would occur before the year 1845, and that this great event would be preceeded by a "Rapture" of God's followers up to heaven at exactly midnight on October 22nd, 1844.
+Many Millerites sold all their worldly goods and trekked up to the hilltops of New England dressed in white ascention robes, patiently waiting to be Raptured up to heaven.
+When midnight came and the Rapture did not occur, Miller and his followers were forced to suffer the laughs and jeers of local townfolk who were greatly amused by Miller's great folly.

 go to Homepage